Carpetfizz/leapcapjs/README.md

 Initialize with one function, passing in the element you want the WebGL renderer to reside.
 For example:

     LeapCap.initLeapCap({'scene':document.body});

-Then access the functions to control leapcap.
+The ThreeJS render window will size itself to the size of your `scene` element.

+NOTE: jQuery is not a dependency for LeapcapJS, but it can be used to initialize the DOM.

+    LeapCap.initLeapCap({'scene':$('#scene_div')});

+Accessible functions for LeapCap.
 You may bind these to buttons, keyboard events, etc.

     LeapCap.record() //starts to capture frames
     LeapCap.play() //plays back captured frames